Clarens en route to Afriski

 WHAT an interesting man.
 He told me a bit about his life and the days of the wool trade.
 I wish I had recorded him speaking!
 Here he is with good friend Bruce Soutar on another visit.
 Ndate Tsekoa is the younger-looking one with hair.
 Bruce and his optometrist wife Heather kindly arranged for Ndate Gilbert to have his cataracts removed in Durban, which made his last years better and clearer.
 He passed away in 2009.
 Bruce tells me he sent his sons to study at Oxford University in faraway England.

 Later, when the sun warmed up, I gave three year-old Jess a warm bath alfresco on the lodge front lawn.
-We’d put her straight to bed the night before when the hot water was available.
+We’d put her straight to bed the night before the hot water was available.

 Magnificently isolated on the gravel road between Sani Pass and Katse Dam, surrounded by the hills on the high plateau between the Drakensberg and Maluti Mountains, the lodge offers self-catering rooms and rondawels, serenely electricity-free and cellphone-free: Truly ‘Off the Grid’!
 Three-day pony treks to southern Africa’s highest peak, Thabana Ntlenyana (3482 m) can be arranged with a local moSotho guide.